 Rick practiced public finance law at a leading national bond counsel firm before serving in state government as counsel to the state deputy comptroller for New York City.
 Immediately before joining Arent Fox, Rick was a partner in the real estate finance department at another prominent firm.

 Publications, Presentations, & Recognitions

-Rick has served as moderator, speaker and panelist at conferences, webinars and symposia on real estate finance, governance, and tax issues involving nonprofit, health care, independent school, and public/private sector participants.
-Rick has been selected for inclusion in the New York edition of Super Lawyers magazine — Metro Edition list since 2008.
+Rick has served as moderator, speaker, and panelist at conferences, webinars, and symposia on real estate finance, governance, and tax issues involving nonprofit, health care, independent school, and public/private sector participants.
+Rick has been selected for inclusion in the New York edition of Super Lawyers magazine – Metro Edition list since 2008.
 He has also been recommended in The Legal 500 US 2016-2019 for Not-for-Profit.
 He is a member of Arent Fox’s Real Estate and Public Finance groups, each rated in the top tier nationally in the 2020 “Best Law Firms” rankings that are published by US News & World Report and Best Lawyers.

 Life Beyond the Law